d-natoli/redbubble/README.md

 ## Usage

-To generate the html pages run `ruby run.rb *<filename>*` where *<filename>* is the path to the input xml file.
+To generate the html pages run `ruby run.rb *<filename>* *<output_directory>*` where *<filename>* is the path to the input xml file, and *<output_directory>* is where the output will be placed after it is generated.
+This folder doesn't have to exist before running the processor.

-All files will be generated and placed in the `output` folder. **Please make sure you have the correct permissions to write to the folder this README (and all the code) is currently located in.** The processor can be run multiple times without issue; it will simply overwrite the files that are currently there.
+**Please make sure you have the correct permissions to write to the folder this README (and all the code) is currently located in.** The processor can be run multiple times without issue; it will simply overwrite the files that are currently there.

 ## Testing